Quick answer

 - Give real chances to help.
 Small, genuine acts turn the idea of kindness into something your child actually does.

-A calm, caring home is the strongest kindness teacher of all, and Sleepytale simply adds one more gentle moment of it as the day closes.
+A calm, caring home is the strongest kindness teacher of all, and Cleo simply adds another kind voice in it, whenever your child wants her company.

 Kindness Activities